Endoscopy Technician

 Texas State Technical College (Related Program – Surgical Technology)

 Texas State Technical College offers a hybrid surgical technology program.
-While there is no specific endoscopy certification, endoscopy is a component of the education students must complete.
+While there is no specific endoscopy certification, endoscopy is a component of the education that students must complete.

 Students pursuing a career in endoscopy can choose to complete endoscopic procedures as part of their clinical case requirements.
 All classroom coursework is offered online while clinical experiences are completed at Valley Baptist Medical Center and Harlingen Medical Center Surgical Suite.